 (The Causes of Mental Health Problems, Read and Sanders 2010:15)

-Through emotionally engaging presentations, supported by film footage, experts will discuss the help and hindrance of child and adolescent diagnoses.
+This conference will discuss the help and hindrance of child and adolescent diagnoses.
 While some diagnoses are correct and helptul, the worry is that when children or teenagers are given a diagnosis, people stop thinking.
 With so much focus on presenting behaviour, often natural developmental stages are not taken into consideration.
 For example, many children diagnosed with ADHD are simply age 5 in a class mainly of 6 year olds so have less developed frontal lobe functions (Elder 2010).
 Other children are suffering from trauma, not ADHD as symptomatology can be very similar.
 Moreover, 75% of children evaluated for conditions such as ADHD and Oppositional-Defiance Disorder receive medication on the very first visit to the doctor.
 The unfortunate underlying message is: ‘You need a pill to manage your feelings’.
 As a result, many children wind up on medication when underlying unmourned grief or relational stress is the main contributing factor.
 These children need help from emotionally available adults, not from pills.
 Other children and teenagers may simply have different ways of being in the world, which cannot be explained by a diagnosis or neurodiversity.
 Moreover, most diagnoses for children and teenagers preceded the amazing advancements in brain science we have today and so are not neuroscientifically evidence-based.